 Tenured and Tenure-Track Faculty Exit Feedback

-The Faculty Exit Study, an ongoing effort led by the Vice Provost for Faculty Affairs and the Office of Planning and Assessment, offers each tenured or tenure-track faculty member who is leaving Penn State an opportunity to participate in an exit interview, an exit survey, or both.
+The Faculty Exit Study — an ongoing effort led by the Vice Provost for Faculty Affairs and the Office of Planning, Assessment, and Institutional Research — offers each tenured or tenure-track faculty member who is leaving Penn State an opportunity to participate in an exit interview, an exit survey, or both.
 The goals of this study are to better understand the experiences of tenured and tenure-track faculty members at Penn State and to respond to faculty concerns.

 - Exit Interview Questions for Faculty Who Are Retiring